 Course Evaluations (Courses Feedback Forms)

 Student feedback about their classes can provide valuable insight about the student experience that contributes to effective teaching and learning.
-WSU started the transition to online course evaluations using the eXplorance Blue system in the fall of 2016 and had all university courses using the online system for the spring 2017 term.

 Request Help or Report a Problem with a Course Evaluation

 Email CrimsonServiceDesk.wsu.edu to get help or report a problem with one of your course evaluations in Blue.
 See information below about who to contact with other questions.

 For More Information About Course Evaluations at WSU

 - eXplorance Blue FAQ page link: Blue FAQs